-- (i) Developments comprised of hospitals, nursing homes, trailer parks, dormitories (or other buildings that will be predominantly occupied by students) or other facilities which are usually classified as transient housing (as provided in the §42(i)(3)(B)(iii) and (iv) of the Code); - (ii) Any Development with any building(s) with four or more stories that does not include an elevator: - (iii) A Housing Tax Credit Development that provides on-site continual or frequent nursing, medical, or psychiatric services.
-Refer to IRS Revenue Ruling 98-47 for clarification of assisted living: - (iv) A Development that violates §1.15 of this title (relating to Integrated Housing Rule); - (v) A Development seeking Housing Tax Credits that will not meet the general public use requirement under Treasury Regulation, §1.42-9 or a documented exception thereto; or - (vi) A Development utilizing a Direct Loan that is subject to the Housing and Community Development Act, §104(d) requirements and proposing Rehabilitation or Reconstruction, if the Applicant is not proposing the one-for-one replacement of the existing unit mix.
-Adding additional units would not violate this provision.
+- (i) Developments comprised of hospitals, nursing homes, trailer parks, dormitories (or other buildings that will be predominantly occupied by students) or other facilities which are usually classified as transient housing (as provided in the §42(i)(3)(B)(iii) and (iv) of the Code); - (ii) Any Development with any building(s) with four or more stories that does not include an elevator; - (iii) A Housing Tax Credit Development that provides on-site continual or frequent nursing, medical, or psychiatric services.
+Refer to IRS Revenue Ruling 98-47 for clarification of assisted living; - (iv) A Development that violates §1.15 of this title (relating to Integrated Housing Rule); - (v) A Development seeking Housing Tax Credits that will not meet the general public use requirement under Treasury Regulation, §1.42-9 or a documented exception thereto;

+- (vi) A Development utilizing a Direct Loan that is subject to the Housing and Community Development Act, §104(d) requirements and proposing Rehabilitation or Reconstruction, if the Applicant is not proposing the one-for-one replacement of the existing unit mix.
+Adding additional units would not violate this provision; or - (vii) An Application proposing Rehabilitation (including Reconstruction) is not eligible for HOME Direct Loan funds from the Department.